 Noisy, only smoking rooms available when I had made a reservation for a non-smoking room, there was not even an apology.
 Headache because of the smoky room, couldn't sleep, noisy customers.
 Quite miserable.

 I was very pleased with the guy who helped me get a bus to my next distination

 he went out of his way to help me I wish I could remember his name

 Everything i needed in walking distance.

 This is a very old and extremely overpriced hotel in a terribly crowded and poorly designed part of area around the station.

-With a stay at Shinagawa Prince Hotel, you'll be centrally located in Tokyo, within a 15-minute drive of Tokyo Tower and Tokyo Metropolitan Teien Art Museum.
+With a stay at Shinagawa Prince Hotel, you'll be centrally located in Tokyo, within a 15-minute drive of Tokyo Tower and Sengakuji Temple.
 Featured amenities include complimentary wired Internet access, a business center, and dry cleaning/laundry services.
 Planning an event in Tokyo?
-This hotel has 33777 square feet (3138 square meters) of space consisting of conference space and meeting rooms.
-A roundtrip airport shuttle is provided for a surcharge at scheduled times, and self parking (subject to charges) is available onsite.
+This hotel has facilities measuring 33777 square feet (3138 square meters), including conference space.
+Self parking (subject to charges) is available onsite.